danep93/mynewwebsite/content/posts/what-is-a-name.md

 print([token for token in document if token.ent_type_ == 'PERSON'])
 {{< / highlight >}}

-I started with a few datasets found off Kaggle which is a really great platform that’s responsible for getting a bunch of people into the space of competitive data science.
+I started with a few datasets found off Kaggle which is a really great platform that’s gotten a bunch of people in the competitive data science space.
 The datasets I used were a list of male names, female names, and the most common internet words.
-First thing I did was load them into python as data frame objects and do a little bit of cleanup.
+First thing I did was load them into python as clean data frame objects.

 {{< highlight go "linenos=table,linenostart=1" >}}